-Transaction costs consist of legal fees, accounting fees, placement agent fees, commissions, and other third-party costs related directly to our equity issuances and debt restructuring.
-Transaction costs incurred on equity issuances are allocated to the components of the transaction based on their relative fair market value, including common equity and equity warrants classified as derivatives and, as such, based on our allocation, are either expensed in the unaudited condensed consolidated statements of operations and comprehensive loss or recorded as a reduction to additional paid-in capital in the unaudited condensed consolidated statements of changes in stockholders' equity and unaudited condensed consolidated balance sheets.
+Transaction costs consist of legal fees, accounting fees, placement agent fees, commissions, and other third-party costs related directly to equity issuances and debt restructuring.
+Transaction costs incurred for equity issuances are allocated to the components of the transaction based on their relative fair market value, including common equity and equity warrants classified as derivatives and, as such, based on the Company's allocation, are either expensed in the unaudited condensed consolidated statements of operations and comprehensive income (loss) or recorded as a reduction to additional paid-in capital in the unaudited condensed consolidated statements of changes in stockholders' equity and unaudited condensed consolidated balance sheets.

-The Company also incurred lender fees and other incremental third-party costs associated with our debt Amendment, as described in Note 8 below.
+The Company also incurred lender fees and other incremental third-party costs associated with its debt Amendment, as described in Note 9 below.
 Lender fees were capitalized and included in long-term debt - net of current portion in the unaudited condensed consolidated balance sheets.
-Third-party costs associated with the debt modification were expensed in the unaudited condensed consolidated statements of operations and comprehensive loss.
+Third-party costs associated with the debt modification were expensed in the unaudited condensed consolidated statements of operations and comprehensive income (loss).